-Dividends can be withdrawn by the owners of the limited companies (shareholders) and can be a tax efficient source of income.
-If you are a director and shareholder of your company then the most tax efficient structure of taking monies from the company is normally by way of a salary and dividend mixture.
+Dividends can be withdrawn by the owners of the limited companies (shareholders) and can be a tax-efficient source of income.
+If you are a director and shareholder of your company then the most tax-efficient structure of taking monies from the company is normally by way of a salary and dividend mixture.

-Assuming the company is outside IR35 conditions, a minimum salary and a dividend top-up is the best tax efficient structure.
+Assuming the company is outside IR35 conditions, a minimum salary and a dividend top-up is the best tax-efficient structure.

-Currently, in the tax year ended 5th April 2020, standard UK taxpayers will receive a £2,000 tax free allowance on dividend income, in addition to the £12,500 personal allowance.
+Currently, in the tax year ended 5th April 2020, standard UK taxpayers will receive a £2,000 tax-free allowance on dividend income, in addition to the £12,500 personal allowance.
 This effectively means that a limited company can pay a sole director and shareholder £14,500 in salary and dividends before incurring any tax liability.

 After this, dividends paid will be taxed at the basic rate of 7.5% up to the higher rate threshold of £50,000.
-Dividends paid above this will be taxed at the higher rate of 32.5% and 38.1% for additional rate taxpayers (income over £150,000).
+Dividends paid above this will be taxed at a higher rate of 32.5% and 38.1% for additional rate taxpayers (income over £150,000).

 This does not account for additional income, so if you have any please discuss with your accountant and they will advise.

-For the previous tax year, ended 5th April 2019, standard UK taxpayers received a £2,000 tax free allowance on dividend income, in addition to the £11,850 personal allowance.
+For the previous tax year, ended 5th April 2019, standard UK taxpayers received a £2,000 tax-free allowance on dividend income, in addition to the £11,850 personal allowance.
 This effectively meant that a limited company could have paid a sole director, £13,850 in salary and dividends before incurring any tax liability.
 Dividends above that were taxed at the basic rate of 7.5% up to the higher rate threshold of £46,350.

 For the tax year ended 5th April 2021, and changes will be announced in the Autumn budget (late November 2019, early December 2019).

 There are a few conditions the company must adhere to when paying a dividend: